learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 ## Introduction

-In this lab, you will calculate covariance and correlation for a some data in Python lists by using the formulas shown in previous lesson.
+In this lab, you will calculate covariance and correlation for some data in Python lists by using the formulas shown in the previous lesson.

 ## Objectives